 India’s first gin brands to spearhead the gin-revolution by Nao Spirits.
 The only London Dry Gin made in India.
 Copper pot distilled with botanicals sourced from India and around the world.

-The world’s first Himalayan Dry Gin again created by Nao Spirits.
-Made with juniper sourced from the Himalayas and botanicals like turmeric, mango, ginger, cardamom, coriander seeds, gondhoraj limes, and almonds plucked purposefully from within the country.
+The world’s first Himalayan Dry Gin was created by Nao Spirits again.
+Made with juniper sourced from the Himalayas, botanicals like turmeric, mango, ginger, cardamom, coriander seeds, gondhoraj limes, and almonds plucked purposefully from within the country.

 Make your taste buds travel from pine forests in the Himalayas, venture along the banks of the Hooghly River, through the monsoon forests of Tamil Nadu, and finally end their journey in the lush spice farms of Goa.